9 StairMaster Benefits, Workouts, and Form Tips

 Research shows regular stair‑climbing programs improve cardiorespiratory fitness and cardio‑metabolic markers, often within 4–8 weeks of consistent training (2023 scoping review on stair‑climbing and cardiometabolic health).
 For structured VO₂ training ideas, see our VO₂ Max guide.

-An illustration of a lung turning into a powerful engine, symbolizing an increase in VO2 max from stair climbing.
+An illustration showing a pair of lungs transforming into a powerful engine, conveying the concept of increased VO2 max and stamina, possibly from exercise like stair climbing.

 1. Lower‑body strength and muscle engagement